Martha Brossier

 Martha (or Marthe) Brossier (1556 – after 1600) was a French woman, known for claiming demonic possession at the age of 22.
 According to Augustin Calmet, Martha was the daughter of a weaver in Romorantin who claimed to have been demonically possessed, drawing considerable notoriety.
-The case was interpreted as fraud by Charles Miron, bishop of either the Diocese of Angers or the Diocese of Orléans.
+The case was interpreted as a fraud by Charles Miron, bishop of either the Diocese of Angers or the Diocese of Orléans.

 Demonic torment

 The maladies from which she was said to suffer included extreme shortness of breath, an ability to stick out her tongue unreasonably far, and the gnashing of her teeth.
 She would writhe and move her mouth as if she had convulsions, while contorting her face, rolling her eyes, and appearing to show deep vexation and torment.
 She would also contort her body parts.
 A rumbling noise was heard from the area of her spleen under her short ribs on her left side, causing her left thigh to spasm.

 She often spoke in a violent and roaring voice.
 She was recorded to have lain flat on her back and skipped from the altar to the door of a great chapel in four or five lifts, which onlookers described as giving an impression of her being dragged or lifted, presumably by demons.
 During her demonic fits, she was able to endure pinpricks to her hands and neck with limited bleeding.
 She was also able to speak with her mouth shut, often speaking English and Greek with apparent fluency.